jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 optimizer = DownpourSGD(net.parameters(), lr=0.001, freq=50, model=net)
 ```
-That actually was very helpful, as we were able to pull down any arbritrary model and train it with minimal modification.
+That actually was very helpful, as we were able to pull down any arbitrary model and train it with minimal modification.
 We ended up pulling an [AlexNet model definition](https://github.com/bearpaw/pytorch-classification/blob/master/models/cifar/alexnet.py) and some [CIFAR10 benchmarking code](https://github.com/bearpaw/pytorch-classification) to benchmark our code.

 ### Iterating on our prototype